floweredscarf/su25/labs/lab02/index.md

 : return false without changing either balance as the withdrawal is denied due to insufficient funds.

+We recommend approaching this problem recursively.
+Here are some questions that may help you work through the exercise:

+1. If we trigger overdraft protection, what should the new balance of this account be set to after a successful withdrawl?
+2. If we trigger overdraft protection, how much of the initial withdrawl total will the parent account be responsible for?
+3. How can you use the return value of `withdraw` to only deduct balance if the parent accounts can complete the withdrawl?

 {% include alert.html content="
 To test your code, try copy and pasting the `Account` class into the [online Java Visualizer](https://cscircles.cemc.uwaterloo.ca/java_visualize/#).
 Make